shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-create-vm-assessment.md

 ## Summary

 In this hands-on lab, you created and configured an Azure Migrate migration assessment and configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

+## Review

+In this lab you have:

+- Created a migration assessment
+- Configured dependency visualization

 ### You have successfully completed the lab.
 Click on Next >> to procced with next lab.